Don Goldman, Executive Director & CEO

 Roger has been practicing Social Work since 1989 when he graduated from KU and earned his MSW and licensure (LMSW) in the State of Kansas.
 He is a generalist clinical practitioner with a particular interest in clients challenged by grief and loss issues, suicidal ideation, depression, severe and persistent mental illnesses, and addictions.
 Roger is currently under supervision for his clinical licensure.
 He works with individuals of all ages and couples.
 Though Roger’s theory base is eclectic, he is fundamentally grounded in Carl Rogers’ person centered theory, one that cultivates a therapeutic atmosphere of unconditional positive regard, congruence, genuineness, and empathy.
 This “non-medical model” is one in which the individual is the expert on their life, and given the optimal therapeutic conditions, the individual will unleash and actualize their potential.
 Transcending theory and technique, clients who work with Roger will identify the problems they wish to address; their long-term goals; and the very concrete and measureable behaviors which will lead to those goals.
 Roger’s practice is also informed by his deep interest in film, written literature, and the visual arts, including photography.

 Nicky Hall, Development & Communications Associate

 Nicky assists in creating marketing pieces, e-blasts and front end website updates, along with maintaining and utilizing the donor database for JFS.
+Nicky is also the Program Assistant for the JFS Chaplaincy Program.
 She joined the JFS staff in 2012 and has worked in the non-profit industry for over twelve years.